agude/agude.github.io/_drafts/2019-03-18-data_science_salaries.md

 few in the survey (N=4), so the median can be pulled by any particular outlier.
 For example, someone who got a job in 2012 (when Insight started) and stayed there for four years.
-One of the data scientists is in a "Junior" position, so it's possible they counted their school work when most do not.
+One of the data scientists is in a "Junior" position, so it's possible they counted their school work when answering how much experience they had whereas most do not.

-I have found it is much easier to get a raise this large when starting a new position, so this plot argues the importance of not staying at your first job too long!
+I have found it is much easier to get a raise this large when starting a new position, so this plot argues for the importance of not staying at your first job too long!

-## Now You Know (But Knowing Is Only Half)
+## Now You Know (But Knowing Is Only Half the Battle)

-So now you have a better idea what the job market looks like, but that isn't enough.
-To get what you are worth, you are going to negotiate.
-I highly recommend reading [Patrick McKenzie's][pat] [_**Salary Negotiation: Make More Money, Be More Valued**_][negotiate] post.
+Now you have a better idea what the data science job market looks like, but that isn't enough.
+To get what you're worth, you have to negotiate as well.
+I highly recommend reading [Patrick McKenzie's][pat] [_**Salary Negotiation:
+Make More Money, Be More Valued**_][negotiate] post.
 Negotiating has earned me between 5% and 10% increases to my offers with little work, which as you can see from the numbers in this post, can be substantial!

 [pat]: https://twitter.com/patio11
 [negotiate]: https://www.kalzumeus.com/2012/01/23/salary-negotiation/